Cartoons Underground 2018

-Best Singapore Student Animation
+Best Singapore Student Animation + Audience Choice

-Different Worlds, features an exciting lineup of seven films that will transport our audiences to well-crafted worlds that mixes fantasy with reality.
+Different Worlds features an exciting lineup of seven films that will transport our audiences to well-crafted worlds that mixes fantasy with reality.
 Featuring ‘Hide and Seek’ by Abhishek Verma that has been screened in Zagreb Animafest, and ‘Fuse’ by Shadi Adib, featuring a raw animated sketch of the impending death of a mouse, and Patrick Smith’s film ‘Pour 585’ that has been qualified for the Oscars!

-Directed by Dante Zaballa
+Dante Zaballa (Argentina)

 Synopsis: Cuidacoches is a song by Tall Juan dedicated to all those people who live in the street.
 Made with acrylics, pastels and pencil on paper.

 Biography: Dante Zaballa is a frame-by-frame animator from Argentina, who likes experimenting with diverse materials like crayons, acrylics and markers.
 His work combines seemingly messy hand-drawn lines, raw shapes and flickering textures.

 Synopsis: Like the beached whales he studies, introverted marine biologist Stefaan flees the ocean.
 But floods, leaking faucets and endless rain keep seeping into his life, and he can’t keep the water out…